CaptainPants/nodep-multipart-parser/readme.md

 - No runtime dependencies
 - Compatibility with IE11

-We hope to support as wide array of old browsers as posssible, but in reality as a small open source project our testing resources are limited.
+We hope to support as wide array of old browsers as possible, but in reality as a small open source project our testing resources are limited.
 As such our main compatibility goal is continued support for IE11 which will hopefully bring along with it other legacy browser versions.
 We will accept tickets for old browsers where possible and see if there is a practical was to implement support.

 Where possible we will use newer browser features to provider better performance.